-The following charts the top U.S. wireless carriers in the first quarter of 2011 by subscriber base, according to research firm Strategy Analytics, and includes major metrics--such as churn, ARPU and
+The following charts the top U.S. wireless carriers in the first quarter of 2013 by subscriber base, according to research firm Strategy Analytics, and includes major metrics--such as churn, ARPU and revenue--of each carrier.

-(Don't forget to check out our wrap-up of the wireless industry in the first quarter and a list of the top handset makers in the first quarter.)
+(And you also might want to check out our wrap-up of the wireless industry in the first quarter of 2013.)

 As the first-quarter reporting season comes to a close, it's time to start parsing the information to see which carriers slipped and which managed to get ahead.
-Click here for some of the big themes from the quarter.
+Click here and here for some analysis of these numbers.

 |Carrier||Subscribers (millions)||Net Adds (millions)||

 Subscribers include retail and wholesale connections of both traditional and new connected device categories (e.g. M2M)

 *Verizon Wireless subscribers include Strategy Analtyics' estimates for wholesale and connected device volumes

 **Sprint Nextel subscribers and net adds excluding estimated number of affiliate subscribers, but including wholesale; service revenues excluding wholesale and affiliate

 ***Clearwire subscribers and net adds include wholesale subs outside current 4G network coverage area, but from whom Clearwire receives nominal revenue.

 ****C-Spire is a private company and does not reveal its metrics, estimated to have c.
 1.0 million subscribers